Cherry-project/robotOld/README.md

-# For some reasons we this repository have been moved to a new one
+# For some reasons this repository have been moved to a new one

 # [New Repo](https://github.com/Cherry-project/robot)